isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

 </tr>
 </tbody>
 </table>
-!--end hide New Features box>
+--end hide New Features box>

 <h2>About PressReader</h2>
 An **international** digital newsstand on the go:
 <ul>
 <li>Current issues from over 7,000 of the world’s leading publications</li>